Enter our Virtual Gallery of Lepidolite Mica Mineral Specimens

 The astrological sign of biotite is Scorpio, and the sign of muscovite is Aquarius.

-Return to the Index of Mica Information Topics
+Return to the Mica Information Index

-METAPHYSICAL PROPERTIES
+MICA METAPHYSICAL PROPERTIES

-Biotite is said to enhance one's perception, allowing one to more clearly understand what is really happening in any situation.
+Lepidolite Biotite is said to enhance one's perception, allowing one to more clearly understand what is really happening in any situation.

 Fuchsite is said to enhance the body's ability to heal itself, and to increase the effectiveness of other minerals that are being used in healing.